laorange/laorange/README.md

 ----

 You can call me
-+ Achile ;
-+ laorange, my nickname ;
-+ Paul, which was chosen as French name in the first French lesson in 2017.
++ Paul, which was chosen as French name in the first French lesson in 2017;

 ----